 St. Charles considers extending power contract with hesitation over coal, sustainability concerns

-Roughly 50 St. Charles residents attended a Government Services Committee meeting on June 24 to hear a presentation from representatives of Illinois Municipal Electric Agency.
+About 50 St. Charles residents attended a Government Services Committee meeting June 24 to hear a presentation from representatives of Illinois Municipal Electric Agency.

-IMEA is a nonprofit power supply agency that currently provides power to 32 municipalities in Illinois.
-St. Charles has been sourcing its power from IMEA since 2004, and is under contract with the energy provider until September 30, 2035.
+IMEA is a nonprofit power supply agency that provides power to 32 municipalities in Illinois.
+St. Charles has been sourcing its power from IMEA since 2004 and is under contract with the energy provider until September 30, 2035.

-With over 10 years left on the current contract, IMEA is urging St. Charles and other Illinois municipalities like Naperville and Winnetka to enter into a new power sales contract that would extend the agreement through May 2055.
+With more than 10 years left on the contract, IMEA is urging St. Charles and other Illinois municipalities such as Naperville and Winnetka to enter into a new power sales contract that would extend the agreement through May 2055.

-St. Charles Director of Public works Peter Suhr is the city’s representative with IMEA, and is on the IMEA executive board.
-He introduced the presentation and IMEA representatives at the June 24 meeting and told committee members that he supports extending the contract past 2035.
+St. Charles Director of Public Works Peter Suhr is the city’s representative with IMEA and is on the IMEA executive board.
+He introduced the IMEA representatives at the June 24 meeting and told committee members that he supports extending the contract past 2035.

-Committee members, however, were hesitant to support the extension mainly due to concerns over sustainability, coal reliance and unclear plans for future clean energy production.
+Committee members, however, were hesitant to support the extension mainly because of concerns over sustainability, coal reliance and unclear plans for future clean energy production.

 IMEA President and CEO Kevin Gaden, Director of Government Affairs Staci Wilson and General Counsel Troy Fodor gave the presentation to committee members.